almibe/ligature-specification/adr/graveyard.md

 This document exists as a catalog of some ideas that have been experimented with and eventually were decided against regarding the design of Ligature.

+I started this document before I started doing more formal ADRs, so this document can be considered retired.

 ### Implementing RDF

 At various times Ligature was much closer to being a standard RDF implementation.